PATRICK KABALE

 @patrick.kabale

-I've always been that cliché kid who was constantly drawing.
-And honestly, I embrace clichés.
-They exist for a reason, right?
-And even if it's just about breaking the stereotype.
+I've always been that cliché kid who was constantly drawing and honestly, I embrace clichés.
+I like playing around with them and even if it's just about breaking the stereotype.

 When I was 16, I first thought about becoming a tattoo artist.
-My mom wasn't exactly thrilled about that idea, so I took a detour into the creative industry for a few years.
-But eventually, in 2016 I came back to the initial idea.
+My mom wasn’t exactly thrilled, so I took a detour into the creative industry before coming back to the idea in 2016.

-When I started drawing my first tattoo designs, I approached traditional tattoos from a graphic perspective.
-I wanted to create something that wouldn't look off in a few years.
-Every design and style imaginable has been done a thousand times over already, so instead of chasing trends, I aimed to capture the essence of a design.
-In the Western world, tattoos often mean panthers, roses, or skulls.
-Some might call it kitsch, but I don't see that as a bad thing.
-I still strive to draw the “ideal” rose tattoo, capturing its essence.
+From the start, I approached tattooing from a graphic perspective.
+Every style has been done a thousand times, so instead of chasing trends, I focus on capturing the essence of a design; something that won’t feel off years later.
+In the Western world, that often means panthers, roses, skulls.
+Some call it kitsch; I don’t see that as a flaw.
+I’m still trying to draw the “ideal” rose.

 shot by @neongrain